 A course intended to assess the student's progress in the Counseling for Christian Ministries program, provide advanced application of group process, and study professional and current topics in counseling, including legal and ethical issues.
 This is a required, intensive course on the NBC campus.
-Prerequisite: Admission to the CCM Program and completion of all CCM major courses.
+Prerequisite: Admission to the CCM program and PSY-4602.